AlexIgn88/graduate-work/README.md

 The project is a website of a travel agency with a forum and an online store

 ## Progress of the graduate work:
+v 1.0.1
+Fixed the display of the time of the first post in topics without posts

 v 1.0.0
 I cleaned the code from excess.
 Release version